mentor-pranaya/-Dynamic-Player-Transfer-Value-Prediction-using-AI-and-Multi-source-Data-/Progress.md

 Day 23 Progress (18.09.2025)
 Current working on Multivariate LSTM Model and i will be finishing it till the end of this week.

+Day 24 Progress (19.09.2025)
+I have procceded further with Multivariate LSTM Model but will take some time to finish.